 How Modern Web Works With Search Engines.

-For many people, they don’t understand the way the web works.
-Well, they don’t understand the finer details of how Google, search engines, SEO all works together.
+Many people, they don’t understand the way the web works.
+They don’t know how Google, search engines, and SEO all work together.
 It is a confusing web (no pun intended) that can be confusing to many newcomers.

-That is why we are here to break down the key attributes when it comes to figuring out how the modern web works.
+That is why we are here to break down the key attributes when figuring out how the modern web works.

-By breaking down how search engines work, what drives them and the algorithms that come with managing it, you will be able to get a better sense on how effective SEO in Melbourne works with your business.
+By breaking down how search engines work, what drives them, and the algorithms that come with managing them, you will better understand how effective SEO in Melbourne works with your business.
 For more information on how the modern web works, continue reading below:

 Search Engines Deliver Web Pages To The People.

-Search engines operate by two main functions which are to crawl the web to build its index and then delivering those web pages to its visitors.
-When a visitor is looking for something on the web, they will search some key terms aka keywords in a search engine.
-The search engine will then use a complex algorithm to rank websites within its index to the visitor which it deems as most relevant to the searcher’s needs.
+Search engines operate by two main functions: to crawl the web to build its index and then deliver those web pages to visitors.
+When a visitor is looking for something on the web, they will search for some key terms, aka keywords, in a search engine.
+The search engine will then use a complex algorithm to rank websites within its index to the visitor it deems most relevant to the searcher’s needs.

 How Search Engines Work To Bring People and Websites Together.

-Search engines work by crawling billions of web pages on the web and then placing those pages within its index.
-The crawling process happens by way of using links from one page to another, search engines have developed a crawler bot aka Spider bot which will scour through the web collecting and indexing billions of sites into its index every day around the clock.
+Search engines work by crawling billions of web pages and then placing those pages within their index.
+The crawling process happens by way of using links from one page to another.
+Search engines have developed a crawler bot, aka Spider bot, which will scour through the web, collecting and indexing billions of sites into its index every day around the clock.

 Spider-Bot Is the Program That Brings It All Together.

-The spider is simply a programmed bot that works similar to a viral infection as in that it divides and spreads at a very rapid rate by scanning a webpage, adding that page to the search network and then dividing and multiplying itself to enter through every single external link on that page then continuously scanning more and more pages to the index.
+The spider is simply a programmed bot that works similarly to a viral infection in that it divides and spreads at a very rapid rate by scanning a webpage, adding that page to the search network, and then dividing and multiplying itself to enter through every single external link on that page then continuously scanning more and more pages to the index.

 The Search Index Is Exactly Like It Sounds: An Index Of Your Searches.

-Search engines spend millions of dollars on state of the art hardware technology to store its search index with billions of web pages on the web.
-This index is then manipulated through different algorithms to withdraw relevant information for any topic at the blink of an eye.
+Search engines spend millions of dollars on state-of-the-art hardware to store their search index with billions of web pages.
+This index is then manipulated through different algorithms to withdraw relevant information for any topic in the blink of an eye.

 The Search Algorithm Is The Mathematical Formula That Keeps Your Searches Working.

-The search algorithm is a very complex mathematical equation; it is constantly refined and restructured in order to meet the search user’s needs more accurately via filtering and ranking webpages within the search index.
-The algorithm’s main purpose is to organize that data collected in the search index into a ranking of webpages for the specified user keyword.
+The search algorithm is a complex mathematical equation; it is constantly refined and restructured to meet the search user needs more accurately via filtering and ranking web pages within the search index.
+The algorithm’s main purpose is to organize the data collected in the search index into a ranking of web pages for the specified user keyword.

 SERPs Are The Results You Need.

-The ‘Search Engine Results Page’ commonly known as SERP is the actual results page that is received by the visitor when he searches something in the search engine.
-When a visitor searches a specific keyword into a search engine, the keyword is then sent to the search algorithm which then manipulates and filters the search index into ranked results which are sorted by relevance to the visitor’s search keyword.
-These ranked results are then presented to the visitor on the SERP where the visitor can then visit these results to attain the information that they seek.
+The ‘Search Engine Results Page,’ commonly known as SERP, is the actual results page that the visitor receives when he searches for something in the search engine.
+When a visitor searches a specific keyword in a search engine, the keyword is then sent to the search algorithm, which then manipulates and filters the search index into ranked results that are sorted by relevance to the visitor’s search keyword.
+These ranked results are then presented to the visitor on the SERP, where they can visit these results to attain the information they seek.

 Hopefully, these terms will help you when it comes to understanding how the modern web works with each other.